 Before choosing the appropriate role for users, ask yourself about these key points: Will you let users manage your WordPress dashboard?
 Do you trust them to organize your site’s content?
 Should you review their posts before publishing?
 Are they capable enough to edit and publish other users’ posts?

-IMPORTANT: Be cautious when appointing another user as a new administrator.
-Once assigned, they get full access to your admin panel.
-They can even edit or delete your account.
+Important!
+Be cautious when appointing another user as a new administrator.
+Once assigned, they get full access to your admin panel and they can even edit or delete your account.

 Managing WordPress Users